University of Bristol

 The Dynamic Proteome examines how proteins are built, folded into intricate 3D shapes and assembled with other components to form molecular machinery that conducts the chemistry of life.

 Advanced Options in Biochemistry may include options in neurobiochemistry, cancer, molecular basis of disease, synthetic biology, DNA-protein interactions, and protein science in therapy and technology.

 A highlight of the year is your practical project, during which you will conduct original research in one of our world-class research laboratories.
 In addition to a wide range of wet lab-based projects, we also offer computer-based projects for students who wish to gain experience in analysing the large bodies of genetic and proteomic data that are generated by modern high-throughput biological techniques.

-You will also write a literature review in which you consider current scientific literature and write a report on a selected specialist topic.
+You will also write a literature review on a selected specialist topic.